openhab/org.openhab.binding.zwave/doc/wintop/iplugdim_0_0.md

 # iPlugDim Wall Plug with dimming function
 This describes the Z-Wave device *iPlugDim*, manufactured by *Wintop* with the thing type UID of ```wintop_iplugdim_00_000```.

+The iPlugDim supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 - The iPlugDim can be remotely controlled.